myhometech/MyHome/replit.md

 MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Changed branding from 'HomeDocs' to 'MyHome' throughout the application.
-Updated all client-side components, iOS documentation, and project files to reflect the new brand name.
-Also simplified authentication system to use only email/password authentication with bcrypt hashing and PostgreSQL session storage.
+**Latest Update**: Fixed critical user data isolation issues and completed authentication system debugging.
+All database operations now properly filter by user ID with foreign key constraints enforced.
+Expiry alerts dashboard is working correctly.
+Authentication API is fully functional with proper session management.
+Simple email/password authentication with bcrypt hashing and PostgreSQL session storage is complete.

 ## User Preferences